AlysCarillo/ExcelFileHandling-WebTech/README.md

 - Ensure that the connection string in `Web.config` is correctly configured for your SQL Server instance.
 - The application creates a table for each worksheet in the Excel file, using the provided table name as a prefix.

+## Libraries Used
+**EPPlus**: Used for reading data from Excel files.
+It is a widely-used library for Excel manipulation in .NET applications.